armin-pfaeffle/sass-autocompile/README.md

 Since version 0.10.0 there are many new options.
 So have a look at the package options and configure the general behaviour for compiling SASS files.
 In the [options](#options) section everything is explained in detail.

-To overwrite general options in order to use specific configuraion per project you can set paramters as comment in the first line.
-Have a look at the [parameters](#paramters) where any paramter is described and how you can use it.
+To overwrite general options in order to use specific configuration per project you can set parameters as comment in the first line.
+Have a look at the [parameters](#parameters) where any parameter is described and how you can use it.